isomerpages/mlaw-corp/news/speeches/_posts/2009-10-28-Speech-by-Minister-for-Law-K-Shanmugam-at-the-New-York-State-Bar-Association-Rule-of-Law-Plenary-Session.md

 84. The Privy Council of England explained this in <u>Haw Tua Tau v Public Prosecutor</u> [1982] 1 AC 136:

-<u>English law has always recognised the right of the deciders of fact in a criminal trial to draw inferences from the failure of a defendant to exercise his right to give evidence and thereby submit himself to cross-examination.</u>. ***It would in any event be hopeless to expect jurors or judges, as reasonable men, to refrain from doing so.***
+<u>English law has always recognised the right of the deciders of fact in a criminal trial to draw inferences from the failure of a defendant to exercise his right to give evidence and thereby submit himself to cross-examination.</u>. ***It would in any event be hopeless to expect jurors or judges, as <u>reasonable men</u>, to refrain from doing so.***

 {:start="85"}
 85. These principles were tested in the <u>Haw Tua Tau</u> case, which I intend to touch on briefly.
 It is an important illustration of the approach of our criminal justice system.